Tom Mulcair: Leader of the Opposition

 On April 18, 2012, Mulcair and his wife moved into Stornoway.
 He was sworn into the Privy Council for Canada on September 14, 2012, entitling him to the style "The Honourable" for life.

-His first year as leader of the NDP was plagued with several prominent defections.
+His first year as leader of the NDP was plagued by several prominent defections.
 Thunder Bay—Superior North MP Bruce Hyer opted to sit as an independent after being disciplined for voting in favour of the dissolution of the Canadian Firearms Registry, a position counter to one strongly championed by Mulcair.
 Jonquière—Alma MP Claude Patry later defected to the Bloc Québécois after disagreeing with the NDP's position to amend the Clarity Act, another policy which was strongly promoted by Mulcair.
 The NDP did however manage to retain their seat in Victoria following the results of a close by-election.

 Mulcair declared his party's support for trade deals that included enforceable provisions on labour rights and environmental protection.
 Mulcair favoured the Energy East pipeline proposal over other plans for the creation of the Keystone XL and Northern Gateway pipelines, arguing that a west-east pipeline would improve energy security and create more jobs in Canada.
 During a 2013 trip to the United States, Mulcair spoke to a business council about the NDP's priorities for sustainable development of the oil sands and noted that the Keystone pipeline should not be a priority.
 His comments attracted criticism from the Conservative government, which accused him of "trash talking" Canada.